 The Airport Cooperative Research Program (ACRP) is an industry-driven, applied research program that develops near-term, practical solutions to problems faced by airport operators.
 ACRP is managed by the Transportation Research Board (TRB) of the National Academies and sponsored by the Federal Aviation Administration (FAA).
 Additional information can be found on the TRB website.
 The research is conducted by contractors who are selected on the basis of competitive proposals.
 Since 2007, Barich, Inc. has been selected on multiple occasions to develop, or contribute to the TRB's ACRP research projects.

-Recently, Barich, Inc. has contributed to two currently still active ACRP projects:
+Barich, Inc. has also contributed to two recently produced ACRP projects:

 ACRP Report 136: Implementing Integrated Self-Service at Airports